Mathemodica/ModelicaPowerSystemBook/README.md

 #### 1st Edition

-To appear Sep. the first of 2021
+To appear Sep. the first of 2021 (Delay to 10th Sep. due to sickness, Sorry.)

 #### License